pitech-programs/data-analyst-ai/README.md

 # Data Analysis Backend

 This is the backend service for the Data Analysis Dashboard.
-It provides WebSocket-based API endpoints for analyzing data using both local LLM (Ollama) and OpenAI's GPT-4o-mini.
+It provides WebSocket-based API endpoints for analyzing data using OpenAI's GPT-4o-mini.

 ## Prerequisites

 1. Python 3.8 or higher
-2. Ollama installed locally (for local LLM analysis)
-3. OpenAI API key (for GPT-4 analysis)
+2. OpenAI API key

 ## Setup